Debt Payoff Optimizer

 Extra monthly payment (beyond minimums) $200/mo

-Years to model (for chart) 7 yrs
+Years to model (for the chart) 7 yrs

 Custom order